jcontreras2693/AREP-Lab6/README.md

 # Taller 6 | AREP

-## Creation of a CRUD System to Manage Properties

-In this project, we will develop a simple CRUD (Create, Read, Update, Delete) system for managing real estate properties through a web application.
-Users will be able to perform key operations on property listings, and the application will be deployed in the cloud using AWS EC2 instances.

-The backend is built with Spring Boot and runs inside a Docker container on one EC2 instance, while the MySQL database is hosted in another Docker container on a separate EC2 instance.
-This architecture ensures scalability, maintainability, and separation of concerns, providing a flexible and efficient deployment strategy.
+## Secure Application Design

+In this project, we will design and deploy a secure web application using AWS infrastructure.
+The system consists of two main components:

+- Apache Server (Frontend): Serves an asynchronous HTML+JavaScript client over a secure TLS connection, ensuring encrypted communication.
+- Spring Boot Server (Backend): Provides RESTful API endpoints, also secured with TLS, to handle client requests and authentication.

+The entire application is deployed on AWS, with each service running on separate EC2 instances.
+TLS certificates from Let’s Encrypt are used to encrypt all data transmissions.
+The login system is implemented with hashed password storage, ensuring user data security.
+This architecture prioritizes scalability, security, and best practices for cloud deployment.

 ## Architecture